sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- Provide Design review comments for other groups and get Schematic and PCB design reviewed (2.5)
 		- Verify Final Schematic and PCB design and sign off on completion (2) Sierra Buckley

-	Chris Crider
+		- test points with Eric (1)
+		- finalize changes from debugging (2)
+		- helping with week 8 assignments to turn in (2) Chris Crider